 please tap on the icon above for navigation on foot from your present location to the hotel / the shuttle bus stop.

-In either case, take Ikebukuro-bound JR Yamanote Line from Shinjuku and get down at Takadanobaba Station, 2 stations from Shinjuku.
+In either case, take Ikebukuro-bound JR Yamanote Line from Shinjuku and get down at Takadanobaba Station.

 - By train: Tokyo Monorail to Hamamatsucho Station (JR Yamanote Line), about 25 minutes